-This will be my first article around NFTs and anything related to Web3.
+This will be my first article about NFTs and anything related to Web3.
 Not because I'm not interested, but because it's all new to me.

 If you found this article, it most likely means you are interested in it, so there is no need to discuss if it's good or wrong here.